-Changes of assumptions - In 2014, amounts reported as changes of assumptions resulted primarily from adjustments to assumed life expectancies as a result of adopting the RP-2014 Bottom Quartile Mortality Tables with generational mortality improvement projected after 2014 with 50 percent of Scale MP-2014 for purposes of developing mortality rates.
-In 2017 and 2018, amounts reported as changes of assumptions resulted from adjustments to the discount rate or investment rate of return.
-In 2019, amounts reports as changes of assumptions resulted from adopting the Pri-2012 Total Dataset Mortality Tables and adjustments to investment rate of return.
+Changes of assumptions - In 2014, amounts reported as changes of assumptions resulted primarily from adjustments to assumed life expectancies as a result of adopting the RP-2014 bottom quartile mortality tables with generational mortality improvement projected after 2014 with 50% of Scale MP-2014 for purposes of developing mortality rates.

+Changes of assumptions - In 2017, amounts reported as changes of assumptions resulted primarily from adjustments to assumed life expectancies as a result of adopting the MP-2017 scale and rate of return on investments from 7.5% to 7.0%.